DorothyTamYiLing/GWarrange/documents/tutorials.md

 -outfmt 6 -out blastIS30_IS1252_in_HOU503_32genomes_out.txt
 ```

-Here, sequences extending 7000bp to both directions from each IS are replaced.
+Here, sequences extending 7000bp to both directions from each IS elements are replaced.
 IS elements that are no more than 200bp apart (after extension) in each genome are also "merged".
-Then, each of these "extended and merged" IS element are replaced with shorter placedholder sequences (N x 15).
+Then, each of these "extended and merged" IS elements are replaced with shorter placedholder sequences (N x 15).
 A seperate set of IS-replaced genomes are also produced by enabling performing minimal IS extension (i.e. 100bp) and merging overlapping IS only (i.e. IS that are less than 3 bp apart) through passing string argument "on" to the -s flag.
 ```
 bash scripts/merge_replace_IS.sh -g fixed_genomes.fasta -i blastIS30_IS1252_in_HOU503_32genomes_out.txt -e 7000 -m 200 -s "on"
 ```
-Prior to GWAS, each set of IS-replaced genomes using different IS merging and extending parameters are used for generating kmers and unitigs.
+Prior to GWAS, each set of IS-replaced genomes using different merging and extending parameters are used for generating kmers and unitigs.
 Here, we use the kmer generation tool fsm-lite and unitig generation tool unitig-caller to generate kmers and unitigs from genomes in directory /ext100_merge3_ISreplaced_genomes.
 ```
 cd ext100_merge3_ISreplaced_genomes